oblinger/HookAnchorApp/T/Life/Diary/Reflections.md

+### 2023-04-12  PIVOT - shift towards AI

+### 2023-04-04  STRESS!
+Feel my path AT SV is time limited

+I have never jumped into a job more fervently than at SV.
+I feel I am provided value and help

 ### 2023-03-31  Week travel to Disney

 Trip to Disney was a great way to spend time with Eli and QL.